GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

 Web pages often load in stages, and as a result, it's possible that the largest element on the page might change.

-To handle this potential for change, the browser will dispatch a [`PerformanceEntry`](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceEntry) of type `largest-contentful-paint` identifying the largest contentful element as soon as the browser has painted the first frame.
+To handle this potential for change, the browser dispatches a [`PerformanceEntry`](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceEntry) of type `largest-contentful-paint` identifying the largest contentful element as soon as the browser has painted the first frame.
 But then, after rendering